Thairo Estrada Player Props: Giants vs. Padres

-Thairo Estrada -- .227 average over his past 10 games -- will be in action for the San Francisco Giants against the San Diego Padres, with Yu Darvish on the mound, on June 21 at 9:45 PM ET.
+On Thursday, Thairo Estrada (hitting .227 in his past 10 games) and the San Francisco Giants face the San Diego Padres, whose starting pitcher will be Blake Snell.
+First pitch is at 3:45 PM ET.

 Thairo Estrada Game Info & Props vs. the Padres